gaoshan070/customerSystem/README.md

 ***
 #### 2. Steps to Run the Application
 1. Backend
-Firstly, execute the sdk_customer.sql in Mysql and go to the root project folder and execute the following command
+Firstly, execute the sdk_customer.sql in Mysql.
+Secondly, modify the configuration of MySql connection in application-*.yml (depends on the profile you use) under resources directory.
+Then go to the root project folder and execute the following command
 ```
 mvn spring-boot:run
 ```